sunpy/sunraster/contributing.md

-# Contributing to SlitSpectrographPy
+# Contributing to RasterPy
 ------------------------------------

-SlitSpectrographPy is an open project that enourages everyone to contribute in any way possible.
+RasterPy is an open project that enourages everyone to contribute in any way possible.
-This document descibes how to contribute code and documentation to the SlitSpectrographPy repository.
+This document describes how to contribute code and documentation to the RasterPy repository.

 ## Basic Contribution Workflow